← Back to Part 2: Change rhythm

 ---

-description: Write a scratch plan to ~/.claude/agent-governance-plans/<slug>.md.
+description: Get governance docs ready and write a scratch plan to ~/.claude/agent-governance-plans/<slug>.md.

 ---